maithili-k/iRODS-RDM-HPC-course/2-iRODS-icommands.md

 ## 9. Adding metadata and querying for data

 In iRODS a data object is not only the bitstream and the filename, but user defined metadata is part of the data object.
 Metadata is essential to give a data object more context.
 You can add all kinds of metadata to a data object: administrative metadata (about the management, processing of the data), descriptive metadata (about the content, author, etc) or provenance metadata (about the history of the data object).
 This makes it very powerful, as metadata and data can not be out of sync.
 You can manually add metadata, which can also be scripted or let an iRODS rule add metadata.

 In iRODS, per metadata item you can store three strings: key, value, unit.
 You can dismiss the unit string, but the key/value pair needs to be unique.

+> **_Food for brain:_**
-For the purpose of this exercise, think of the hello-world.txt and alice.txt file.
+> For the purpose of this exercise, think of the hello-world.txt and alice.txt files you used.
 What are they - raw data, intermediate data or result?
-One can always 'look into it and figure it out' or add a README file where it is all explained (an excel sheet, pdf, txt file), but would you rather not have a uniform way of dealing with it aka metadata?
-It is common practice to use foldername, filename to indicate details, but how many times have you forgotten what your own naming convention was and what it meant?
-Maybe it has a different meaning for another colleague?
-How would a researcher 10 years later understand this?
+One can always 'look into it and figure it out' or add a README file where it is all explained (which could be an excel sheet, pdf, txt file), but would you rather not have a uniform way of dealing with this information aka metadata?
+> * It is common practice to use foldername, filename to indicate such details, but how many times have you forgotten what your own naming convention was and what it meant?
+> * Maybe your defined convention has a different meaning for another colleague?
+> * How would a researcher 10 years later understand your convention?
+What if you forgot to update the README file?

 ### 9.1 Metadata handling

 Manual metadata handling can be done via the `imeta` command.
 For each command, -d, -C, -R, or -u is used to specify which type of object to work with: data objects, collections, resources, or users, respectively.
 To add metadata to a data object or a collection:

 ```sh